-Oakland Zoo is proud to be involved with active conservation projects right on our Zoo grounds.
-From observational research to habitat restoration to raise and release work, the Zoo is dedicated to our conservation vision of improving global health and preserving biodiversity.
+Oakland Zoo is proud to be taking Action for Wildlife right on our Zoo grounds, and our visitors are helping to make this happen.
+From our Quarters for Conservation program to observational research, habitat restoration, and raise-and-release work, the Zoo is dedicated to our conservation vision of improving global health and preserving biodiversity.

 Saving Wildlife with Each Visit: